Landlord Advice8 Things That Can Help Improve Your Rental Property’s Security

-Your CCTV motion detector is using either IR sensors, identifying heat when a human or animal approaches your property, or alternatively, they measure changes of the pixels in the video.
+Your CCTV motion detector uses either IR sensors, identifying heat when a human or animal approaches your property, or alternatively, they measure changes in the pixels in the video.
 A big issue is that, behind a window, motion detectors using IR sensors may not work properly or even at all.

-This is due to the fact that infrared light is bouncing off the glass of your window before it reaches any human.
+This is because infrared light is bouncing off the glass of your window before it reaches any human.
 Pixel-based motion detectors, however, can perfectly operate behind windows, thus making them the better choice.

 There are a few things you could do to prevent the IR reflection.
 We’ll review the most useful ones below:

 Install your CCTV camera as close to the glass as possible.
-This will prevent light from reaching the camera’s lens, which will ultimately improve the quality of the footage.
+This will prevent light from reaching the camera’s lens, ultimately improving the footage’s quality.

 This is, indeed, the more expensive option.
 Nonetheless, it’s the best one to invest in since it will save you a lot of time and the hassle of trying to resolve issues in the long run.
 Outside security cameras are more trustworthy and also weather-proof.